rebayal12/MavMatchUTA/README.md

 ## Team

-Primary design and development by Ahmad Abdallah as a Senior IS Project at the University of Texas at Arlington.
+Primary design and development by Rebayal Ansari as a Senior IS Project at the University of Texas at Arlington.

 Other group members were part of the assigned project team and are acknowledged for their participation and support.
 ---